 Can I Recover Damages If I’m Being Blamed for an Accident on Someone Else’s Property in Florida?

 “Blame the victim” is a common insurance strategy in Florida.
 If you’re being blamed for your own injuries, you won’t lose your right to compensation entirely.
-Under Florida’s comparative fault laws, your compensation award will be reduced to account for your share of the blame.
-However, you can recover partial compensation even if you were 99% responsible for your injuries.
+Under Florida’s modified comparative fault laws, your compensation award will be reduced to account for your share of the blame.
+However, you cannot recover partial compensation if you were more than 50% responsible for your injuries.

 Our New Port Richey Premises Liability Attorneys Will Fight To Recover Compensation for All of Your Injuries